BlazeIt: Optimizing Declarative Aggregation and Limit Queries for Neural Network-Based Video Analytics

 \subsection{Experimental Setup}

-\minihead{Evaluation queries and videos} We evaluated \sn on six videos shown in Table~\ref{table:videos}, which were scraped from YouTube. \texttt{taipei}, \texttt{night-street}, \texttt{amsterdam}, and \texttt{archie} were from the same cameras as in \noscope (the other streams were removed from YouTube, so we were unable to use them) and we collected two other streams.
-We only consider times where the object detection method can perform well (due to lighting conditions), which resulted in 6-11 hours of video per day.
+\begin{sloppypar} \minihead{Evaluation queries and videos} We evaluated \sn on six videos shown in Table~\ref{table:videos}, which were scraped from YouTube. \texttt{taipei}, \texttt{night-street}, \texttt{amsterdam}, and \texttt{archie} are widely used in video analytics systems~\cite{kang2017noscope, hsieh2018focus, jiang2018chameleon, xu2019vstore, canel2019scaling} and we collected two other streams.
+We only considered times where the object detection method can perform well (due to lighting conditions), which resulted in 6-11 hours of video per day.
 These datasets vary in object class (car, bus, boat), occupancy (12\% to 90\%), and average duration of object appearances (1.4s to 10.7s).

-For each webcam, we used three days of video: one day for training labels, one day for threshold computation, and one day for testing (as in~\cite{kang2017noscope}).
+For each webcam, we use three days of video: one day for training labels, one day for threshold computation, and one day for testing, as in~\cite{kang2017noscope}. \end{sloppypar}

-We evaluated on queries similar to Figure~\ref{fig:fql_queries}, in which the class and video were changed.
+We evaluate on queries similar to Figure~\ref{fig:fql_queries}, in which the class and video were changed.

 \minihead{Target object detection methods} For each video, we used a pretrained object detection method as the target object detection method, as pretrained NNs do not require collecting additional data or training: collecting data and training is difficult for non-experts.
 We selected between Mask R-CNN~\cite{he2017mask} pretrained on MS-COCO~\cite{lin2014microsoft}, FGFA~\cite{zhu2017flow} pretrained on ImageNet-Vid~\cite{russakovsky2015imagenet}, and YOLOv2~\cite{redmon2017yolo9000} pretrained on MS-COCO.

 \begin{sloppypar} We labeled part of each video using Mask R-CNN~\cite{he2017mask}, FGFA~\cite{zhu2017flow}, and YOLOv2~\cite{redmon2017yolo9000}, and manually selected the most accurate method for each video.
-As object detection methods have improved since \noscope was published, we did not select YOLOv2 for any video.
+Mask R-CNN and FGFA are significantly more accurate than YOLOv2, so we did not select YOLOv2 for any video.
 The chosen object detection method per video was used for all queries for that video. \end{sloppypar}

 In timing the naive baseline, we only included the GPU compute time and exclude the time to process the video and convert tuples to \fql format, as object detection is the overwhelming computational cost.

-\minihead{Data preprocessing} The literature reports that state-of-the-art object detection methods still suffer in performance for small objects~\cite{he2017mask, zhu2017flow}, which we have empirically observed even for newer detectors.
-Thus, we only consider regions where objects are large relative to the size of the frame (these regions are video dependent).
+\minihead{Data preprocessing} The literature reports that state-of-the-art object detection methods still suffer in performance for small objects~\cite{he2017mask, zhu2017flow}.
+Thus, we only considered regions where objects are large relative to the size of the frame (these regions are video dependent).
 Object detectors will return a set of boxes and confidences values.
-Wwe manually selected confidence thresholds for each video and object class for when to consider an object present, shown in Table~\ref{table:videos}.
+We manually selected confidence thresholds for each video and object class for when to consider an object present (Table~\ref{table:videos}).